panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 * `resource`: the URL string, or a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object
 * `options`: the configuration object with properties like `method`, `headers`, `body`, `credentials`, [and more](https://javascript.info/fetch-api).

 `fetch()` starts a request and returns a promise.
 When the request completes, the promise is resolved with the [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
 If the request fails due to some network problems, the promise is rejected.

-`async/await` syntax fits great with `fetch()` because it simplifies the work with promises.
+`async/await` syntax fits great with `fetch()` because it simplifies the work with promises with syntactic sugar.

-For example, let's make a request to fetch some movies:
+For example, let's make a request to fetch movies:

 ```javascript
 async function fetchMovies() {